Finnish Virtual Pilots Association's IL-2 BoS/BoM server is open. Server is visible in the MP menu with a name:

 Map situation visualization:

-Our system exports a JSON file compatible with the il2missionplanner.com.
-The visualization is available here:
+Our server is also linked with the il2missionplanner.com.
+The map situation visualization is available here:

 -This is a total war server, so basically no rules, so any dirty trick you can imagine, if it helps to defeat the enemy, it's ok ...
 Attacking airfields basically demands for vulching, etc.